hashicorp/terraform-website/content/source/docs/extend/how-terraform-works.html.md

 developers to extend Terraform by writing new plugins or compiling modified versions of existing plugins.

-Terraform is logically split into two main parts: **Terraform Core**, and **Terraform Plugins**.
+Terraform is logically split into two main parts: **Terraform Core** and **Terraform Plugins**.
 Terraform Core uses remote procedure calls (RPC) to communicate with Terraform Plugins, and offers multiple ways to discover and load plugins to use.
 Terraform Plugins expose an implementation for a specific